thomasw/djproxy/README.md

 Additional examples can be found here: [views][3], [urls][4].

 ### HttpProxy configuration:

+`HttpProxy` view's behavior can be further customized by overriding the following class attributes.

 * `base_url`: The proxy url is formed by `urlparse.urljoin(base_url, url_kwarg)`